 “But wait, aren’t there enough typefaces to choose from already?”

-Keeping in mind that fonts are irreversibly imprinted in our existence and the majority of people don’t even notice them and instead just read the words, we see why this question still stands.
-However, if the purpose of typography was solely about spreading and receiving data, than we bet you wouldn’t feel so neutral if our world tomorrow looked like this:
+However, if the purpose of typography was solely about spreading and receiving data, we bet you wouldn’t feel neutral if suddenly the world of corporate typography looked like this:

 Oh, wouldn’t that put brands in a pickle!
 Nonetheless, an emotional reaction is inevitable.